Golden Eagles vs. Spartans: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Marquette Insights & Trends

-- Marquette is 6-4 against the spread and 10-0 overall in its past 10 contests.
+- Marquette has a 6-4 record against the spread while finishing 10-0 overall over its past 10 contests.

-- The Golden Eagles have hit the over in three of their last 10 outings.
+- In their past 10 contests, the Golden Eagles have gone over the total three times.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.